 10 ways to speed up web font loading

 Fonts are popular tools on the web nowadays.
-Most modern websites use custom fonts, usually from Google Fonts, because they add a custom touch to the interface and allow for more optionality.
-However, there are many performance implications with fonts on the web.
-Fonts are often hundreds of kilobytes and are hosted on another domain, slowing down the website.
-Luckily, you can solve these problems.
-Here are ten tips to improve font loading performance on a website.
+Most modern websites use custom fonts, usually from Google Fonts, because they add a personal touch to the website’s interface.
+However, fonts, when improperly implemented, hurt loading speeds and performance for the user due to the bandwidth and network request requirements for them.
+Luckily, you can solve these problems and keep your website fast while maintaining its personality.
+Here are 10 methods to reach these performance improvements.

 How to make web fonts load faster